Welcome to Heritage Park Rhododendron Gardens at Kimbolton.

 VISIT

-Heritage Park Gardens are open all year round from daylight to dusk.
+Heritage Park Gardens at 34 Haggerty St, Kimbolton, New Zealand are open year-round from daylight to dusk.
+A small entry fee is charged to maintain the gardens.
 For more information check out our visit page.

 GARDENS

 There are over 2000 species and hybrid rhododendrons as well as azaleas, magnolias and specimen trees.
-There's something for everyone.
+There is something for everyone.

 GALLERY